0xAX/linux-insides/interrupts/interrupts-1.md

 * Trap gate
 * Task gate

 The `IST` or `Interrupt Stack Table` is a new mechanism in the `x86_64`.
-It used as an alternative to the the legacy stack-switch mechanism.
+It is used as an alternative to the the legacy stack-switch mechanism.
 Previously The `x86` architecture provided a mechanism to automatically switch stack frames in response to an interrupt.
 The `IST` is a modified version of the `x86` Stack switching mode.
 This mechanism unconditionally switches stacks when it is enabled and can be enabled for any interrupt in the `IDT` entry related with the certain interrupt (we will soon see it).
 From this we can understand that `IST` is not necessary for all interrupts.
 Some interrupts can continue to use the legacy stack switching mode.
 The `IST` mechanism provides up to seven `IST` pointers in the [Task State Segment](http://en.wikipedia.org/wiki/Task_state_segment) or `TSS` which is the special structure which contains information about a process.
 The `TSS` is used for stack switching during the execution of an interrupt or exception handler in the Linux kernel.
 Each pointer is referenced by an interrupt gate from the `IDT`.

 The `Interrupt Descriptor Table` represented by the array of the `gate_desc` structures: